vikashmaharaj/portfolio/README.md

 ### **Why Choose This Approach?**

 This setup eliminates the need for manual updates to your portfolio.
-GitHub Actions runs every 10 minutes to ensure your portfolio stays current without any effort on your part!
+GitHub Actions runs every 10 minutes to ensure your portfolio stays current with your GitHub, without any effort on your part!

 ### **Customization and Extensibility**

 - **Custom Branch**: If you want to deploy from a branch other than `main` (e.g., `gh-pages`), simply adjust the workflow and GitHub Pages settings.
-- **Customize Portfolio Layout**: Modify the `.gitfolio.yml` file to change the design, add sections, or filter repositories.
+- **Customize Portfolio Layout**: Modify the `config.json` file to change the design, add sections, or filter repositories.
 - **Frequent Updates**: Adjust the frequency of the GitHub Actions workflow if you need it to run more or less frequently.

 ### **Setup Instructions**